 - 1. 2 year Extended Certificate (equivalent to 1 A-level) - 2.
-Graded: Distinction, Distinction, Merit and Pass.
-Examination Board: Pearson Students choosing Applied Science and Sports Science can take those in combination with either the IBCP or A Levels.
-Students choosing other BTEC subjects must do so as part of the IBCP.
-This is because that the academic elements of the IBCP (Psychology and Social and Cultural Anthropology) will have been designed to dovetail with our vocational courses to encourage interdisciplinary learning and its associated benefits.
-Depending on student interest, we could offer this qualification as either - 1.
-Extended Certificate (equivalent to 1 A-level) or - 2.
-Diploma (equivalent to 2 A-levels) The latter would suit a student who had a clear view that their higher education and/or career path was in the field of sport or physical activity.
-Examination Board: OCR 38 BTEC APPLIED SCIENCE CP PROGRAMME BTEC Digital Music Production The BTEC National Extended Certificate in Digital Music Production is a vocational course focusing on the use of music technology to create, remix, master and produce popular music.
-There are two mandatory units:
+Graded: Distinction\, Distinction, Merit and Pass.

+Students choosing Applied Science and Sports Science can take those in combination with either the IBCP or A Levels. the IBCP (Psychology and Social and Cultural Anthropology) will have been designed to dovetail with our vocational courses to encourage interdisciplinary learning and its associated benefits.

+Depending on student interest, we could offer this qualification as either

+- 1. Extended Certificate (equivalent to 1 A-level) or - 2.
+Diploma (equivalent to 2 A-levels)

+The latter would suit a student who had a clear view that their higher education and/or career path was in the field of sport or physical activity.

+Examination Board: OCR

+Those that would like to complete the double award will also cover the following units; Performance Analysis, Working Safely in Sport and Leisure as well as Biomechanics and Movement Analysis.
+This course is made up of an additional exam and five coursework units.
+The double award would suit a student who has a clear view that higher education and/or a career path in the field of sport and physical activity is of interest.

+We welcome all pupils on the Level 3 Cambridge Technical in Sport and Physical Activity.

+BTEC Digital Music Production

+The BTEC National Extended Certificate in Digital Music Production is a vocational course focusing on the use of music technology to create, remix, master and produce popular music.

-- · music and sound for media - digital audio workstation (DAW) production.
-Students will be able to add three optional units, from a choice of four, to the mandatory content.
-These have been designed to support the progression of students to a range of employment opportunities in digital music production, and to a range of higher education courses.
-The optional units cover areas such as:
+There are two mandatory units: • music and sound for media digital audio workstation (DAW) production.

+Students will be able to add three optional units, from a choice of four, to the mandatory content

+These have been designed to support the progression of students to a range of employment opportunities in digital music production, and

+- to a range of higher education courses.

+- The optional units cover areas such as:

 - creative synthesis and sampling

-- · remixing and reworking
+- remixing and reworking

-TEC

-MUSIC

-PRODUCTION

 - mixing and mastering techniques

-- commercial music production.
+- · commercial music production.